Ajatt-Tools/dictpopup/README.md

 x11, gtk3, mecab, ffplay (optional, for pronunciation), [AnkiConnect Anki addon](https://ankiweb.net/shared/info/2055492159) (for Anki support)

 ## Installation
+First make sure, that you have all necessary dependencies installed.\
-Download the repository with `git clone --recursive "https://github.com/GenjiFujimoto/dictpopup.git"` (note the `--recursive`), change directory `cd dictpopup` and then install with `make && sudo make install`.
+Then download the repository with `git clone --recursive "https://github.com/GenjiFujimoto/dictpopup.git"` (note the `--recursive`), change directory `cd dictpopup` and then install with `make && sudo make install`.

 After the program installation you need to create a database where the dictionary entries are read from.
 This is done via `dictpopup-create` which creates the database from all Yomichan dictionaries in the current directory.